canalplus/rx-player/doc/api/player_options.md

     superior, ones)

-If no representation is found to respect those rules, the representation with the lowest bitrate will be chosen instead.
+If no Representation is found to respect those rules, the Representation with the lowest bitrate will be chosen instead.
 Thus, the default value - ``0`` - will lead to the lowest bitrate being chosen at first.